Sonull/Classification-and-Supervised-Learning-on-Financial-Data/README.md

 ![graph1](https://github.com/Sonull/Classification-and-Supervised-Learning-on-Financial-Data/blob/master/Visualization/graph1.png)

+* The difference between the High and Low Price of the Stock is lowest on Wednesday
+* The difference between High and Low price is more than 100$ usually on a Monday and Thursday

 # Chart 2

 ![graph2](https://github.com/Sonull/Classification-and-Supervised-Learning-on-Financial-Data/blob/master/Visualization/graph2.png)

+* The difference between Close Price and Open Price is more spread out during the first month and the last month
+* The trading activities seem to be affected by seasonality
+* The fluctuations are the lowest in Quarter 3.
+Here Quarter 3 is the period from month 7 through 9

 # Chart 3

 ![graph3](https://github.com/Sonull/Classification-and-Supervised-Learning-on-Financial-Data/blob/master/Visualization/graph3.png)

+* The Percentage difference between the High Price and the Open Price is the highest during the months 1 and 12
+* Usually, the percentage difference between the High Price and Open price is less than 5%, for any month
+* For the month 1, the high price of a day went up as high as 10% from the open price

 # Chart 4

 ![graph4](https://github.com/Sonull/Classification-and-Supervised-Learning-on-Financial-Data/blob/master/Visualization/graph4.png)

+* The distribution of the difference between the High Price and Low Price is majorly concentrated around 15$ for years 1 and 2
+* This difference is seen to be getting more spread out across the years, that is the variability has been seen to increase down the years
+* For a majority of the years, the difference seems to be concentrated around 25$.
+This means usually, the value of the high price is not more than 25$ than low price throughout the year
+* This chart basically tells us that the stock market is very volatile and each year the difference between High Price and Low Price fluctuates a lot

 # Chart 5

 ![graph5](https://github.com/Sonull/Classification-and-Supervised-Learning-on-Financial-Data/blob/master/Visualization/graph5.png)

+* The Percentage difference between Open Price and Low price has been the lowest for month 12, with the low price being even less than 7.5% than the Open Price
+* Usually the Percentage of difference between the Open Price and Low Price is within 5%

 # Chart 6